On the Fundamental Impossibility of Hallucination Control in Large Language Models: Introduction

 \section{Introduction}

-Large language models have been known for producing convincing content that is factually incorrect, inconsistent, or well fabricated—a phenomenon known as hallucination.
-Despite extensive research efforts involving architectural innovations, retrieval augmented generation (RAG), training techniques with external feedback, and post-hoc verification methods, hallucination persists across all state-of-the-art models.
+Large language models have been famous for producing content that is factually incorrect, inconsistent, fabricated and yet compelling and immensely impressive---a phenomenon known as hallucination.
+Despite extensive research efforts involving architectural innovations, like mixture-of-experts (MoE), retrieval augmented generation (RAG), training techniques with external feedback, chain-of-thought (CoT) reasoning, and post-hoc verification methods, hallucination persists across all state-of-the-art models.

-This paper shows that hallucination is a manifestation of fundamental limitations of inference process itself: \textbf{no LLM inference mechanism can simultaneously satisfy four essential properties required for perfect hallucination control.} Specifically, it is mathematically impossible for any LLM to simultaneously achieve: \textbf{(1) truthful (non-hallucinatory) response generation, (2) semantic information conservation, (3) relevant knowledge revelation, and (4) knowledge-constrained optimality}.

-The impossibility result operates in three distinct but complementary settings.
-First, we introduce game-theoretic framework in which LLM inference is an \textbf{auction of ideas} with neural components (attention heads, circuits, activation patterns) competing to contribute knowledge to response generation.
-This perspective allows us to apply fundamental results from mechanism design theory to prove impossibility in the settings where agents have discrete, separable knowledge components.
-Then, we extend the result to include any system where agents output probability distributions trained with strictly concave scores.
-Finally, we use log-sum-exp inequality that is specific to attention head aggregation to show that the impossibility result applies directly to actual \textbf{transformer implementations}.
+The idea of hallucination has much to do with creativity and depends on circumstances.
+We could argue that a much better name for the phenomenon we are dealing with may be \textit{imagination}.
+As an essential component of intelligence, imagination is responsible for seeing into the future and learning from the past.
+It is the imagination that creates the scenarios of what may happen and counterfactual scenarios of what could have happened.
+It is one of the driving forces of art and science, and exploration of the unknown.
+But, when uncontrolled, unconstrained and misunderstood, it may also generate against our will all the compelling visions that do not exist in any training set defining the ground truth for learning.

+This paper shows that hallucination reflects a real limit of the inference process, but a \emph{conditional} one.
+There are four properties we would want a perfect answer to satisfy at once: \textbf{(1) truthful reporting, (2) semantic information conservation, (3) participation of every relevant knowledge source, and (4) knowledge-constrained optimality}.
+Our Impossibility Theorem shows these cannot be held together for every query, and in particular when the query forces the model's components into genuine competition over the same facts.
+Where that competition is absent, the obstruction lifts, paving the way to trustworthiness.
+The four properties are not arbitrary.
+They come from the game-theoretic study of information aggregation in multi-agent systems.

+We prove it in three complementary settings, each lighting the problem differently.
+In the first, we picture inference as an \textbf{auction of ideas}, where knowledge-bearing components, such as attention heads, circuits, and activation patterns, bid to influence the answer.
+The probabilistic and transformer settings then use their own, separately stated accounting rules, and we do not claim the three are one universal mechanism in disguise.
+Establishing that stronger claim would take a representation theorem: a single quantity, defined independently of any one setting, whose calibrated images reproduce the mechanism transfers, the scoring losses, and the transformer's log-partition entries at once.
+We leave that bridge open.